vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/4_Appendix/1_Guidelines_on_the_Chanting_of_Mantras.md

 Mantras can be energized with yantras, which are geometrical designs.
 The mantra is the sound body of the deity; the yantra is its energy body.
 In this regard there are special yantras for all major Hindu deities, particularly the Goddess, and also for planetary deities.
 Yantra is an entire study in its own right.
 For higher Mantra sadhana, particularly Mantra Dharana or concentration on a mantra, the yantra is an important, if not indispensible tool.
 The chakras themselves are yantras or energy patterns that one can so meditate upon.
 The Shri Yantra, also called Shri Chakra, is the most important of the yantras and contains an extensive mantra sadhana of the Goddess.

 Another way to energize mantras is through different colors.
-One visualizes the mantra in a certain color like golden for *Hrãṁ* or dark blue for *Huṁ*.
+One visualizes the mantra in a certain color like golden for *Hrīṁ* or dark blue for *Huṁ*.
 One can use the colors of the elements in the case of mantras for the five elements,1 or the colors of the planets for planetary mantras.2

 ## Rituals

 It is important to include some ritual or at least sacred attitude in the practice of Mantra Yoga.
 One can begin by offering the mantra to the deity with the folded hands of Namaste, or by offering a flower, candle, ghee lamp or incense to the guru, a sacred text or a sacred image before beginning the mantra practice.
 One can begin mantra practice with a simple fivefold offering.
 One can use the bija mantras to the elements for this purpose.
 These are:

-**1.** A fragrant oil or sandalwood paste for the Earth element and the sensory quality of smell. *Oṁ Laṁ Namaâ*.
+**1.** A fragrant oil or sandalwood paste for the Earth element and the sensory quality of smell. *Oṁ Laṁ Namaḥ*.

-**2.** Some sweet liquid food like milk for the Water element and the sensory quality of taste. *Oṁ Vaṁ Namaâ*.
+**2.** Some sweet liquid food like milk for the Water element and the sensory quality of taste. *Oṁ Vaṁ Namaḥ*.

-**3.** A ghee lamp for the Fire element and the sensory quality of sight. *Oṁ Raṁ Namaâ*.
+**3.** A ghee lamp for the Fire element and the sensory quality of sight. *Oṁ Raṁ Namaḥ*.

-**4.** Some incense for the Air element and the sensory quality of touch. *Oṁ Yaṁ Namaâ*.
+**4.** Some incense for the Air element and the sensory quality of touch. *Oṁ Yaṁ Namaḥ*.

-**5.** A flower for the Ether element and the sensory quality of sound. *Oṁ Haṁ Namaâ*.3
+**5.** A flower for the Ether element and the sensory quality of sound. *Oṁ Haṁ Namaḥ*.3

 There are many traditional rituals or pujas that consist mainly of mantras and can be quite complex.
 These include gestures or mudras and a variety of offerings.
 Mudras are another important way to energize mantra and mantras are an important way to empower mudras, but also require a separate study.